Skip to content

 After a pre-tracking briefing by your guide about the appropriate gorilla safety precautions, you drive to the trailhead for the start of a thrilling adventure – participants can expect to walk long distances in steep and sometimes muddy conditions with rain overhead, which can be tough and require a degree of fitness.

 However, the thrill of coming face to face with a giant Mountain Gorilla silverback far more than makes up for the effort in their quest.
-Granted the time taken can be quite unpredictable taking anything from 2 to 8 hrs or longer.
+Granted, the time taken can be quite unpredictable, taking anything from 2 to 8 hrs or longer.

 You will have a packed lunch from the lodge for this hike.
-Upon sighting the gorillas, you spend the allowed one hour with them as they go about their daily life; feeding, moving, playing, raising their young, and sometimes wrestling by the juveniles – it is a totally unique and unforgettable experience!
+Upon sighting the gorillas, you spend the allowed one hour with them as they go about their daily life; feeding, moving, playing, raising their young, and sometimes wrestling by the juveniles – it is a unique and unforgettable experience!

-Guests who are 45 or older are allocated a group that stays close to the park, while younger, guests are assigned to groups that take the more challenging hikes to higher elevations.
+Guests who are 45 or older are allocated a group that stays close to the park, while younger guests are assigned to groups that take the more challenging hikes to higher elevations.

 Gorilla Groups in Volcanoes National Park

 Amahoro gorilla group – Amahoro means “peaceful” and is led by the calm Ubumwe.
-The group is one of the challenging hikes and the group has 18 members and 2 silverbacks.
+The group is one of the challenging hikes, and the group has 18 members and 2 silverbacks.

-Hirwa gorilla group emerged from different existing gorilla families including Group 13, Susa, and Sabyinyo.
-Munyinya the silverback after leaving Susa with 2 females, got others along the way and eventually formed a group.
+Hirwa gorilla group emerged from different existing gorilla families, including Group 13, Susa, and Sabyinyo.
+Munyinya, the silverback, after leaving Susa with 2 females, got others along the way and eventually formed a group.
 It has 16 members and 1 silverback and is located around Mount Sabyinyo.

 The Sabyinyo gorilla group is led by Guhonda, named after one of the volcanoes – Mt Sabyinyo.
 There are 13 members and 2 silverbacks.
 This group is closest to the park headquarters, Mt Sabyinyo, and also Mt.
 Gahinga.

-Kwitonda gorilla group is led by silverback Kwitonda and the name is translated as “humble one”.
+Kwitonda gorilla group is led by silverback Kwitonda, and the name is translated as “humble one”.
 This gorilla group migrated from the Democratic Republic of Congo and settled ‘permanently’ in Rwanda.
 It is moderately difficult to trek because it ranges far in the upper slopes of Mt Muhabura and comprises 18 members with 2 silverbacks.

-The Umubano gorilla group is led by silverback Charles who broke off from the Amahoro gorilla group with some females to form Umubano.
-The name Umubano is translated as ‘living together’ and the group has 13 members and 1 silverback.
+The Umubano gorilla group is led by silverback Charles, who broke off from the Amahoro gorilla group with some females to form Umubano.
+The name Umubano is translated as ‘living together’, and the group has 13 members and 1 silverback.

-Ugyenda gorilla group was named after its unique behavior of roaming from place to place around the Karisimbi area, come ready to hike Mount Bisoke as you follow this gorilla group.
+Ugyenda gorilla group was named after its unique behavior of roaming from place to place around the Karisimbi area.
+Come ready to hike Mount Bisoke as you follow this gorilla group.
 It has 11 members and 2 silverbacks.

 Titus gorilla group was named after silverback Titus which was born during the days of Dian Fossey’s research at Karisoke.